Is Tijuana Safe? Travel Tips & Areas To Avoid in 2023

 ✔️Don’t Share Personal Information With Strangers

-You want to be really selective with who you share personal information with.
+You want to be really selective with whom you share personal information.
 Bartenders, taxi drivers, that pretty girl you just met at the bar, they don’t need to know what you do for a living, where you work, or where you live.
-It is a good idea to be more reserved until you get a better sense of the situation, preferably when not under the influence of alcohol.

 ✔️Don’t Park On The Street

-Use off-street, private parking lots.
-That homeless guy saying he will watch your car for 20 pesos is not a reliable parking lot attendant.
 Make it a point to leave your car in a safe place with professional valets that have insurance or parking garages with security.
 There are a lot of stolen cars in Tijuana.
-The free zones near the US-Mexico border do not require vehicle importation permits so stolen vehicles go undetected by Mexican authorities.

 ✔️Be Prepared For The Border Line Before Getting In The Car